Political Cleavages and Social Inequalities. A Study of Fifty Democracies, 1948–2020

 Observatoire du Bien-Être, CEPREMAP, 2017.

-Amory Gethin, Clara Martínez-Toledano, Thomas Piketty
+with Clara Martínez-Toledano and Thomas Piketty

 World Inequality Lab Technical Note 2021/01.